China and the Kachin State: Oil and gas pipelines

 In addition to hydroelectric energy, China has also constructed two massive Sino-Burma pipelines designed to transport crude oil and natural gas to China via the Burmese port city of Kyaukpyu.
 As it flows into Ruili and central China, the pipeline passes through China near the Kachin-Shan border in a zone where much rebel fighting continues to take place.
 The project was constructed as a partnership between the Chinese National Petroleum Corporation and the Myanma Oil and Gas Enterprise in 2004 and reduces China's reliance on disputed waterways in the South Pacific to obtain and transport its oil.

-Illicit trade

-The Kachin Independence Army was funded chiefly by the illegal smuggling of illicit items across the border with China.
-Although the Chinese government does not condone any support of the KIA, there are many wealthy businessmen and black market dealers in China who prosper greatly from dealings with the KIA.
-The Kachin region is abundant with valuable natural resources that include luxurious varieties of gems and woods.
-Although these substances are not strictly illegal, they are smuggled illegally into China where they are either sold globally on the black market or secretly mixed in with the legal supply.
-Furthermore, there is also a growing industry for narcotics and human trafficking in Kachin which has shown tremendous growth in recent years as the violence escalates.

 Jade

 Jade production in Myanmar exceeds $900 million each year.
 The majority of jade in Myanmar is found along the western edge of Kachin and centered around the remote village of Hpakant.
 Kachin is also regarded as producing some of the highest quality jade in the world.
 With government presence largely nonexistent in the region, jade mines in the Kachin region tend to be operated either directly by the KIA or local businesses that conduct business primarily through the KIA.
 Jade is then exported into China where demand for jade is incredibly high.
 This provides a significant portion of the KIA's funding.